tbrockman/lsp-client/README.md

 <dd><p>Returns an extension that enables the <a href="#user-content-lspplugin">LSP
 plugin</a> and all other features provided by this package.
-You also pick and choose individual extensions from the exports.
+You can also pick and choose individual extensions from the exports.
 In that case, make sure to also include
-<code>LSPPlugin.create</code> in your extensions, or the others will not
+<a href="#user-content-lspplugin%5ecreate"><code>LSPPlugin.create</code></a> in your
-work.</p>
+extensions, or the others will not work.</p>
 </dd>
 <dt id="user-content-servercompletion">
   <code><strong><a href="#user-content-servercompletion">serverCompletion</a></strong>(<a id="user-content-servercompletion^config" href="#user-content-servercompletion^config">config</a>&#8288;?: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a> = {}) → <a href="https://codemirror.net/docs/ref#state.Extension">Extension</a></code></dt>